-The mealybugs feed on the leaves on the plant, preferring to stay above the soil.
+The mealybugs feed on the plant leaves, preferring to stay above the soil.

 However, they do drop eggs onto the soil.
 If those are not removed or treated with a pesticide,

-the next problem that will need to be addressed is root mealybugs.
+root mealybugs are the next problem that needs to be addressed.